wlynch/wlynch.github.io/_posts/2014-02-14-intro-to-unix-shell.markdown

+---
+layout: post
-# Introduction to the Unix shell
+title: Introduction to the Unix shell
-aka how to use a terminal
+---
+#Test
 ## FAQ
 ### What's a shell?
 A shell is a way to interact with your operating system via a text based system.